-Building upon the initial changes implemented under the Fair Work Legislation Amendment (Closing Loopholes) Act 2023, this Bill makes changes such as the definition of employees and employers, rights for casual workers, protections for independent contractors, and the establishment of a statutory right to disconnect outside of work hours.
-Here are some key highlights of these changes.
+Building upon the initial changes implemented under the Fair Work Legislation Amendment (Closing Loopholes) Act 2023, the Closing Loopholes No. 2 Act makes changes such as the definition of employees and employers, rights for casual workers, protections for independent contractors, and the establishment of a statutory right to disconnect outside of work hours.
+Here are some key highlights of these changes and the dates the changes take effect.

-CHANGES TO THE TEST FOR CASUAL EMPLOYEES (to operate 6 months from Assent)
+CHANGES TO THE TEST FOR CASUAL EMPLOYEES (to operate from 26 August 2024)

-The Bill repeals and replaces the current section 15A of the Fair Work Act 2009 (Cth) ("FW Act"), the section that defines casual employment.
-The new test is based on whether there is a work relationship characterised by no firm advance commitment to ongoing and indefinite work.
-In determining whether the employment relationship is characterised by an absence of a firm advance commitment to continuing and indefinite work, the Bill sets out the following criteria:
+From 26 August 2024, the current section 15A of the FW Act, the section that defines casual employment, will change to a new test based on whether there is a work relationship characterised by no firm advance commitment to ongoing and indefinite work.
+In determining whether the employment relationship is characterised by an absence of a firm advance commitment to continuing and indefinite work, the new test will outline the following criteria:

-- consideration of the "real substance, practical reality and true nature of the employment relationship"; - consideration that a firm advance commitment may be in the form of a mutually agreed term in a contract of employment or a mutual understanding or expectation between an employer and employee; - whether there is an inability of the employer to elect to offer work or an inability of the employee to elect to accept or reject work; - whether it is reasonably likely that continuing work of the kind performed by the employee will be available in future; and - if the employee engages in a regular pattern of work, noting that a pattern of work will be regular even if it is not absolutely uniform and includes some fluctuations and variations over time.
+- consideration of the "real substance, practical reality and true nature of the employment relationship"; - consideration that a firm advance commitment may be in the form of a mutually agreed term in a contract of

+- employment or a mutual understanding or expectation between an employer and employee; - whether there is an inability of the employer to elect to offer work or an inability of the employee to elect to accept or reject work; - whether it is reasonably likely that continuing work of the kind performed by the employee will be available in future; and - if the employee engages in a regular pattern of work, noting that a pattern of work will be regular even if it is not absolutely uniform and includes some fluctuations and variations over time.

 Employees can either seek to be converted to permanent employees or apply to the Fair Work Commission to change their employment status by applying the above criteria.
 The Commission will have additional powers to deal with disputes about casual employment.
-It will also be a civil remedy offence to misrepresent employment as casual.
+It will also be a civil remedy offence to misrepresent employment as casual if it is not.

-Notably, the onus will now be on the casual employee to make a request to change their employment status (once certain thresholds are met, including that the employee has been employed for at least 6 months (or 12 months for small business employers)).
+Notably, the onus will now be on the casual employee to make a request to change their employment status (once certain thresholds are met, including that the employee has been employed for at least 6 months (or 12 months for small business employers, who are employers with fewer than 15 employees at a particular time)).
 This is a significant divergence from the former provisions, under which, employers were obligated to make a determination regarding offering permanent employment to an employee within 21 days after the employee completes working for the employer for a 12 month period.

-NEW "ORDINARY MEANING" OF EMPLOYEE AND EMPLOYER (to operate 6 months from Assent or earlier by Proclamation)
+NEW "ORDINARY MEANING" OF EMPLOYEE AND EMPLOYER (to operate from 26 August 2024 or earlier by Proclamation)

-For the purposes of the FW Act, the Bill changes the current test for determining whether a worker is an employee or an independent contractor, which relies on the terms of the contract between the parties (irrespective of the way the relationship operates) following the High Court decisions in CFMMEU v Personnel Contracting Pty Ltd [2022] HCA 1 and ZG Operations Australia Pty Ltd v Jamsek [2022] HCA 2.
-For the most part, the new definition reverts to a multifactorial test under the common law as understood before those decisions-expressly providing that in determining whether a worker is an employee, the task is to determine the real substance, practical reality, and true nature of the relationship, with the following factors to be considered:
+For the purposes of the FW Act, the Closing Loopholes No. 2 Act changes the current test for determining whether a worker is an employee or an independent contractor, which relies on the terms of the contract between the parties (irrespective of the way the relationship operates) following the High Court decisions in CFMMEU v Personnel Contracting Pty Ltd [2022] HCA 1 and ZG Operations Australia Pty Ltd v Jamsek [2022] HCA 2.
+For the most part, the new definition reverts to a multi-factorial test under the common law as understood before those decisions-expressly providing that in determining whether a worker is an employee, the task is to determine the real substance, practical reality, and true nature of the relationship, with the following factors to be considered: